 - Ascended Extra: Was introduced amidst a bevy of System Lords in "Summit".
 He was such a great character that they brought him back as a recurring character, and ultimately became the last System Lord to fall.

 - Affably Evil: Played with.
-He's undoubtedly charming, charismatic and very much a practitioner of Pragmatic Villainy - but at the end of the day the team are still fully aware he's a System Lord, with all the viciousness and Chronic Backstabbing Disorder that implies, frequently leading him to come across as more Faux Affably Evil.
+He's undoubtedly charming, charismatic and very much a practitioner of Pragmatic Villainy - but at the end of the day he's a System Lord, with all the viciousness and Chronic Backstabbing Disorder that implies, frequently leading him to come across as more Faux Affably Evil.

 - Arch-Enemy: O'Neill hates him more than any other Goa'uld for torturing him endlessly, though he's subtle about it.
 Ba'al seems to despise O'Neill in turn.